 She was last seen captured by Granny Goodness who impersonated her when Diana sought a means to return to Themyscira to save Nemesis during the Amazons Attack on Washington DC, later on she was freed from captivity with the other Olympians due to the actions of Mary Marvel, amongst others before they retreated from reality to mend.

 As an Olympian, Athena is virtually immortal, and cannot be affected by disease, hunger or old age, and possesses superhuman levels of speed (able to run at speeds up to 65 m.p.h.), durability and endurance, alongside a powerful healing factor and Class 50 strength enabling her to lift at least 35 tons.
 Athena can also wield godly/magical energy to a variety of effects allowing her to curse or bless others, summon weapons and armor, and travel between Olympus and Earth.
 She can open up viewing screens that allow her to view things across space, dimensions, and even time far into the future.

-As of the deaths of Hera and Zeus, Athena inherited Zeus' Thunderbolt signaling her place as ruler of the Olympians and allowing her to command not only the lighting, but all of Zeus' other powers, too.
-It is unknown, but unlikely, whether or not she retained this ability upon the ressurrection of Zeus and his return to the throne of Olympus.
+As of the deaths of Zeus and Hera, Athena inherited Zeus' Thunderbolt signaling her place as ruler of the Olympians and allowing her to command not only the lighting, but all of Zeus' other powers, too.
+It is unknown, but unlikely, whether or not she retained this ability upon the resurrection of Zeus and his return to the throne of Olympus.